Yard Waste Collection

 Accepted Yard Waste Items

-Residents and businesses can put out an unlimited number of yard waste bags/containers on the Monday of their yard waste collection week.
-Clippings from trees and shrubs should be tied securely in small bundles to permit easy handling.
+Residents and registered businesses can put out an unlimited number of yard waste bags/containers on the Monday of their yard waste collection week.
+Clippings from trees and shrubs should be tied securely with twine (or other string made of compostable material) in small bundles to permit easy handling.
 Bundles/containers must be:

 • no larger than 1.2m (4ft) in length